Kandzak/Generic-Duplicate-Handler/README.md

                       newPage
                     }

-5. Create a unit test class.
+5. Add a unit test.